massyfigini/GettingCleaningData/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#Analysis

+The script run_analysis.R performs the steps described in the course project's definition:
+1. The library plyr is opened, and the data are read and stored in variables.
+2. All the similar data is merged.
+3. Only those columns with the mean and standard deviation measures are taken from the whole dataset.
+4. The names of the columns have been corrected.
+5. A new dataset has generated with all the average measures for each subject and activity type.
+6. The output file is called averages.txt, and uploaded to this repository.